 If it were in your hands, what should tourism look like in 2030?

 - If they don’t have much time, people prefer to discover something new and interesting in the vicinity instead of getting on a plane and taking strenuous long-distance journeys.

 - Long-haul trips are again something special and exciting, which I prepare well and for which I take a lot of time.
 Instead of rushing from one place to another, travellers prefer intensive experiences in selected places, also with the help of local guides.

-- Tourism transport becomes intermodal, that is, different means of transportation are combined with each other at the time of booking.
-This means, for example, that I travel with high-speed trains, even on medium-haul routes, and switch to new flexible public transport systems (including car and ride sharing in the countryside) at the destination.
+- Tourism transport becomes intermodal, that is, different means of transportation are combined at the time of booking.
+This means, for example, that I travel with high-speed trains, even on medium-haul routes, and switch to new flexible public transport systems (including car and ride-sharing in the countryside) at the destination.
 Very short distances are increasingly travelled by bike or on foot.

 - Energy and transport prices reflect the true environmental and social costs.
 Until then, it may have been possible to develop synthetic climate-neutral fuels for aircraft and to equip automobiles with climate-friendly engines.
 Otherwise, greenhouse gas emissions will be offset by high-quality climate protection projects.